ASPP/pelita_template/README.md

 - **noisy enemy positions**: bots can know their enemies' exact positions only when the enemies are within a distance of **5** squares.
 If the enemies are further away than that, the bots have access only to a noisy position (more details [below](#is-noisy)).

-- **food relocation**: a ghost casts a shadow of **3** squares around itself.
+- **food relocation**: a ghost casts a shadow of **1** square around itself.
 Food pellets that stay in the shadow of a ghost for more than 15 rounds without interruption are moved to a different location at random (more details [below](#shaded-food)).

 - **timeouts**: each bot has **3** seconds to return a valid move.
 If it doesn't return in time a random legal move is executed instead and an error is recorded.